 Quote of the day

-From The Guardian (here):
+The Guardian (

 The prime minister tries to sound thrilled by the future, but all the while her political body language cries out for the past.
 When talking about industrial strategy, she praises digital innovation.
 But her chief policy interest in the internet has always been how better to control it when terrorists and paedophiles thrive in its ungoverned recesses.